Losant/losant-docs/docs/losant-go/overview.md

 Ok, let’s make your button do something.
 In the following example, you will be configuring the Losant workflow to send an SMS with data from your payload.

 *1. Scroll down "Node Palette" on the left side, and locate the "SMS" node.
-Drag it to the screen*
+Drag it to the screen.*

 ![Drag SMS Node](/images/losant-go/drag-sms-node.png "Drag SMS Node")

-*2. Connect the "Debug" node to the "SMS" node by dragging the bottom point of the "Debug" node to the top point of the "SMS" node*
+*2. Connect the "Debug" node to the "SMS" node by dragging the bottom point of the "Debug" node to the top point of the "SMS" node.*

 ![Connect Debug node to SMS node](/images/losant-go/connect-debug-sms.png "Connect Debug node to SMS node")